Skip to content

 The inside of the church is decorated with exquisite murals that date to 1250.
 The most spectacular and well-liked woodcarving of the time was used to create iconostasis.

-The stunning golden-scarlet hue has been used to carve images of branches, leaves, birds, and even fruits.
+The stunning golden scarlet hue has been used to carve images of branches, leaves, birds, and even fruits.
 The etched inscription states that it was made in 1713.

 8)Epidaurus Little Theatre: The Epidaurus Little Theatre is situated in a neighbourhood named Nisi, close to the harbour of Palea Epidaurus.
 In addition to hosting theatrical productions, it served as the ancient city-theatre state and provided a venue for political and religious events.

-The little theatre in Epidaurus, nevertheless, is thought to have been in use for just seven centuries after it was built since Pausanias, a traveller who visited the region in the middle of the 2nd century BC, made no mention of it.
-In front of the theatre’s orchestra is a restored, historic, two-story home.
+Nevertheless, the little theatre in Epidaurus is thought to have been in use for just seven centuries after it was built since Pausanias, a traveller who visited the region in the middle of the 2nd century BC, made no mention of it.
+A restored, historic, two-story home is in front of the theatre’s orchestra.

-Such sanctuaries were common in ancient Greece and were well-liked since people would travel there for healing from all around the Mediterranean.
+Such sanctuaries were common in ancient Greece and well-liked since people would travel there for healing from around the Mediterranean.
 Asclepius was said to be the progeny of the mortal Arsinoi, daughter of the monarch of Messinia, and the deity Apollo.

 People would spend the night in a sleeping room to determine the best course of therapy for them, and the god would appear to them in their dreams to instruct them on how to recover.